tjmckinley/uq4covid.github.io/vignettes/data/MetaWards/tests/DATestAgeSpace/JASMINcode/README.md

 Once jobs are run, results can be checked using `concatenateRuns.R` e.g.

 ```
-R CMD BATCH --no-restore --no-save --slave '--args 1 FALSE' concatenateRuns.R
+R CMD BATCH --no-restore --no-save --slave '--args 1 outputs FALSE' concatenateRuns.R
 ```

 This checks that runs have completed and tidies up the outputs if so.
 If successful, then this returns an object `ll.rds` in the relevant folder with all the log-likelihood estimates stored in it.
 If not, then it returns an error (see below).

-The first argument is the `wave` and the second is `FALSE` if you simply wish to return an error if the script fails, or if set to `TRUE` then this also recreates `job_lookup.txt` and `submit_job.sbatch` with the failed runs so that they can be easily resubmitted to the scheduler.
+The first argument is the `wave`, the second is `outputs`, and the third is `FALSE` if you simply wish to return an error if the script fails, or if set to `TRUE` then this also recreates `job_lookup_wavex.txt` and `submit_job_wavex.sbatch` with the failed runs so that they can be easily resubmitted to the scheduler.
+(You might also want to set the time as an input e.g. `'--args 1 outputs TRUE 18:00:00'` else it defaults to `00:35:00`.)

 ## Forecasts